The "itis" in Cystitis literally means inflammation, and in this case inflammation of the bladder; its usual cause is a urine infection.

 Other risk factors for cystitis include having diabetes mellitus, being pregnant, being sexually active or having radiotherapy.

 Anyone at any age can experience the symptoms of cystitis, but generally the symptoms are the same and you will experience some or all of the following:

-• You may feel pain low in your belly (directly above the pubic bone), or in the lower back or abdomen (this may also indicate kidney involvement)
+- You may feel pain low in your belly, directly above the pubic bone, or in the lower back or abdomen which may also indicate kidney involvement.

-•vaginal thrush, also known as candida (a yeast infection)
+- Vaginal thrush, also known as candida or a yeast infection.

-•inflammation of the prostate gland, also known as prostatitis (men only)
+- Inflammation of the prostate gland, also known as prostatitis, in men only.

 It is always important to seek medical advice and a diagnosis that you have cystitis.